eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 ### [Pairing Function](#pairing-function)
 Say we have a generator $g$ in the group $\mathbb G^\*_p$ and $a, b$ are any elements in the finite field $\mathbb F^*_p$ and $g^a$, $g^b$ are some elements in the group $\mathbb G^\*_p$.

-A pairing function is a special kind of function that takes two inputs and produces a single output with two important properties, biliner and non-degenrate.
+A pairing function is a mathematical function that takes two inputs and produces a single output by mapping distinct pairs of inputs to a distinct value.
+It has two important properties, bilinearity and non-degeneracy.

-Bilinear means, we can move around in a reversible way.
+- Bilinearity means, we can move around in a reversible way.
-Non-degenerate means, if we apply pairing function to the same element, it doesn't result in the identity element of the Group.
+- Non-degeneracy means, if we apply pairing function to the same element, it doesn't result in the identity element of the Group.

 Let's define these properties a bit more rigorously.